bsanchez98/AAVE-FL-Ex/README.md

 ## Disclaimer

 Flash loans are powerful but come with risks, especially around smart contract vulnerabilities and market risks.
-Always ensure thorough testing and auditing before deploying on the mainnet.